 Women's Specific Climbing Harnesses

-The first thing you need to ascertain is if you even need a women's specific model is making sure that this is a design feature you are looking for.
+Of course, the first step with purchasing any women's specific model is making sure that this is a design feature you are looking for.
 It was not too long ago that such a thing didn't even exist, and we ladies had to suffer in uncomfortable models designed for a man's proportions.
 Finally, enough women were climbing (and complaining) that gear manufacturers began to deliver models suited for a woman's physique.
 How are women different?
 First, the rise of our waist tends to be longer.
-There is more distance between where the leg loops sit and where the waistbelt fits.
+There is more distance between where the leg loops sit and where the waist belt fits.
 Second, our legs are slightly larger relative to our waist when compared to men, and so our harnesses require different waist-to-leg ratios.
 Third, the angle that the hip bones sit at is different than a man's body and more variable.
-In fact, all of these measurements are highly variable in women, and much more so than in men.
+In fact, all of these measurements are highly variable in women and much more so than in men.
 Our testers, in general, prefer women's specific harnesses, mostly because of their higher rise and wider leg loops.
 It's worth trying on both men's and women's models to get a feel for both, especially if you're on the fence.

-We measured a dozen different women with different body types and found that the majority had rise lengths of 7-8 inches whether they were a petite 5.3 or a tall 5.9.
-About 1/4 had rise lengths of 6 inches, and/or, preferred to wear the waistbelt more around their hips than their waist, and that measurement was also around 6 inches.
-To find out your rise length measure from your pubic bone, or where the leg loops sit, to your natural waist, typically your belly button, or where you like to wear your waistbelt.
+We measured a dozen different women with different body types and found that the majority had rise lengths of 7-8 inches, whether they were a petite 5.3 or a tall 5.9.
+About 1/4 had rise lengths of six inches and/or, preferred to wear the waist belt more around their hips than their waist, and that measurement was also around 6 inches.
+To find out your rise length measure from your pubic bone, or where the leg loops sit, to your natural waist, typically your belly button, or where you like to wear your waist belt.
 If you measure 7-8 inches, then you are with 75% of the women we surveyed, and you'll be happy with the women's versions from brands like Black Diamond, Mammut, Camp, and Arc'teryx.
-If you measure 6 inches or less, check out the models from Petzl, Mad Rock, and Edelrid, as their rise is a little shorter than the other manufacturers.
+If you measure six inches or less, check out the models from Petzl, Mad Rock, and Edelrid, as their rise is a little shorter than the other manufacturers.
 Your other option with a shorter rise is to shop for men's or unisex models.

 Sizing and Fit